shawnr/practical-javascript/GLOSSARY.md

 ## compiler
 An application used to convert source code in a given programming language into an executable file that can be run by computing hardware.
 (See also: compiled.)

+## default actions
+An action executed in the browser in response to a page event (e.g. click, submit, load, etc.).

 ## dynamic language
 A description of a programming language that infers or determines the datatypes of variables without requiring explicit declaration.